ms1963/SudokuSolverAndGenerator/README.md

 Both types of strategies go in hand in hand for solving a puzzle.

+There is an strategy called "Cheating" which is not really a strategy.
+Instead it uses a solution that was calculated in a brute force algorithm.
+Whenever occupy() does not find a solution in another strategy, cheating does.
+To use Cheating instantiate the SudokuSolver class with the argument withCheating set to True.

 To add your own occupation strategy:
     Derive subclass from class OccupationStrategy.
     Each applyXXXX()-method either returns 0, if